momentum-xyz/posbus-client/README.md

 - _build_: Output of (intermediate) build files
 - _dist_: Output of files to distribute
 - _node_modules_: NPM depedencies

+### Typescript/javascript

+When developing the typescript parts, to make your editor happy, you need the generated files (in the build directory).
+An `npm install` will call the prepare run script that calls the build to get you started.
+To pick up changes, run `make js` when needed.

+### Go

+The go client depends on the controller, to keep that up to date (to 'pull' in the latest changes) run `GOPROXY=direct go get -u github.com/momentum-xyz/ubercontroller/pkg/posbus@develop`

 ### Releasing